jgorman/johngorman-io/pages/attach-chat-data.md

 # {{ page.title }}

-This is a working illustration of what using data attributes within the target div would look like.
+This is a working illustration of what using data attributes within the target div could look like.

-When this is implemented, all of the data attributes will contain only dashes as separators.
-Eg: `data-room-url`.
+This contains a little snippet of code that translates `data-room-url` into `room:url`.

 {% capture text-capture %}
 ```html